erkyrath/glulxe/README.md

   autosave support only existed in the iOS startup code, which was ObjC.)
 Autosave now works with the RemGlk library.
 - Added an --undo argument to set the number of undo states.
+- Added array bounds checking on stack access.
+- Added a guard against too-deep recursion when creating the string cache.

 0.5.4 (Jan 23, 2017):